“My daughter acts like the world revolves around her.”

 A PARENT’S CONTRIBUTING ROLE

-There are a number of contributing factors to this entitlement syndrome: youth culture, cell phone use, media influence, money, housekeepers, lack of chores, sports focus, grade obsession.
+There are a number of contributing factors to this entitlement syndrome: youth culture, cell phone use, media influence, money, housekeepers, lack of chores, focus on sports, grade obsession.

 But there is one contributing factor that matters more than all the others: Parents.